ignatandrei/RSCG_ExportDiagram/README.md

 # RSCG_ExportDiagram

-export diagram for external relations for a csproj
+export diagram for external relations for a csproj  with other csproj

 ## Install